daniel-jf/Tin-Dare/README.md

 Wireframe for Tin-Dare Game: https://imgur.com/a/knpyWFB

+What is Tin-Dare and why?
+Tin-Dare is a basic game of truth or dare with some twists involving the dating app, Tinder.
+This game is meant to play with a friend during various social gatherings.
+This game can be used as a party game to get some good laughs with friends or to break the ice with new friends.
+Although this game deals with other people as well, it is ultimately up to the players to decide if they want to complete the task or not.

 User Stories:
 1. User will go onto the site
     1a. user clicks "Happy Swiping" button to start the game